akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 ## Direct Replication of Events

 Normally an event has to be written in the journal and then picked up by the trailing read journal in the other replicas.
-As an optimization the active active events can be published across the Akka cluster to the replicas.
+As an optimization the replicated events can be published across the Akka cluster to the replicas.
 The read side query is still needed as delivery is not guaranteed, but can be configured to poll the database less often since most events will arrive at the replicas through the cluster.

-To enable this feature you first need to enable event publishing on the @scala[`EventSourcedBehavior`]@java[`ActiveActiveEventSourcedBehavior`] with `withEventPublishing` and then enable direct replication through `withDirectReplication()` on @apidoc[ActiveActiveShardingSettings] (if not using active active sharding the replication can be run standalone by starting the @apidoc[ActiveActiveShardingDirectReplication] actor).
+To enable this feature you first need to enable event publishing on the @scala[`EventSourcedBehavior`]@java[`ReplicatedEventSourcedBehavior`] with `withEventPublishing` and then enable direct replication through `withDirectReplication()` on @apidoc[ReplicatedShardingSettings] (if not using replicated sharding the replication can be run standalone by starting the @apidoc[ShardingDirectReplication] actor).

-The "event publishing" feature publishes each event to the local system event bus as a side effect after it has been written, the `ActiveActiveShardingDirectReplication` actor subscribes to these events and forwards them to the replicas allowing them to fast forward the stream of events for the origin replica.
+The "event publishing" feature publishes each event to the local system event bus as a side effect after it has been written, the @apidoc[ShardingDirectReplication] actor subscribes to these events and forwards them to the replicas allowing them to fast forward the stream of events for the origin replica.
 (With additional potential future support in journals for fast forwarding [#29311](https://github.com/akka/akka/issues/29311)).

 ## Journal Support

-For a journal plugin to support active active it needs to store and read metadata for each event if it is defined in the @apiref[PersistentRepr]
+For a journal plugin to support replication it needs to store and read metadata for each event if it is defined in the @apiref[PersistentRepr]
  `metadata` field.
 To attach the metadata after writing it, `PersistentRepr.withMetadata` is used.
 The @apidoc[JournalSpec] in the Persistence TCK provides a capability flag `supportsMetadata` to toggle verification that metadata is handled correctly.

-For a snapshot plugin to support active active it needs to store and read metadata for the snapshot if it is defined in the @apiref[akka.persistence.SnapshotMetadata] `metadata` field.
+For a snapshot plugin to support replication it needs to store and read metadata for the snapshot if it is defined in the @apiref[akka.persistence.SnapshotMetadata] `metadata` field.
 To attach the metadata when reading the snapshot the `akka.persistence.SnapshotMetadata.apply` factory overload taking a `metadata` parameter is used.
 The @apidoc[SnapshotStoreSpec] in the Persistence TCK provides a capability flag `supportsMetadata` to toggle verification that metadata is handled correctly.